-5.7 Responsibilities of the Chair of the School of Packaging Graduate Committee and of the Graduate Director
+5.7 Responsibilities of the Graduate Committee Chair and Graduate Director

 The Graduate Director is responsible for advising all graduate students who do not yet have a major professor, and for monitoring the progress of these students.
 The Graduate Director will facilitate selection of a major professor and provide advice on matters such as course selection until a major professor is selected.
 The Graduate Director will also distribute to incoming students this Graduate Handbook.